- About SIGCIS

 Historical books and articles generally do not include distinct literature reviews of the kind mandated for work in many academic disciplines.
 Sometimes historians do attempt to sum up the shape of a particular field in a review essay.
 This kind of work is known as historiography.

-Michael S. Mahoney, Histories of Computing, edited and with an introduction by Thomas Haigh (Harvard University Press, 2011).
+Histories of Computing (2011), by Michael Mahoney, edited and with an introduction by Thomas Haigh

 Mahoney published the most influential and widely cited artciles about the history of computing, most notably his 1988 article "The History of Computing in the History of Technology."
 Mahoney's most perceptive question was perhaps "What is the history of computing the history of?"
 His papers on the topic are collected here, along with his writings on the history of software and theoretical computer science.